SrgntBallistic/Formbot-V0/README.md

 2 Wago 221-412 connectors (Optional)
 Activated Charcoal Pellets - https://www.fabreeko.com/products/nevermore-carbon?_pos=1&_sid=6691ede3b&_ss=r&variant=43205733449983

+Printing ABS (as with most filament materials) can release VOCs (Volatile Organic Compounds) and has a noticabley more noxious smell than other materials like PLA.
+An active carbon filter can help clear absorb those orders/VOCs and move some air around the chamber for more efficient heating.

 ### Klipper Expander Board

-Board allows increased IO and power for mods and upgrades limited by BTT SKR Pico board.
+Board allows increased IO and power for mods and upgrades limited by BTT SKR Pico board
-Neopixels
+- Neopixels
-Nevermore Fans
+- Nevermore Fans

 **Links**:
 https://www.fabreeko.com/collections/v0/products/klipper-expander-board